 First time visitors may park on the circular driveway fronting the Church.

-Handicap-accessible spaces are available in both the front driveway area and the rear lot.
+Handicap-accessible spaces are available in the rear lot.

 Additional parking is available along Moraga Road.
 Click here for a map.